Apparel Buying Tips

 - 1 solid square 1/4 inch of embroidery will equal about 125 stitches.

 - No letter should be smaller than 3/16".
-Each letter 1/4" in height equals about 100 stitches.
+Each letter 1/4" in

 - Drop shadows in your logo will translate to 200 extra stitches per inch.

-- Straight lines under logos typically require 200 extra stitches per inch.
+- Straight lines under logos typically require 200 extra stitches per

 - Fabrics, colors, and artwork detail will affect the amount of stitches.